 Los Rios Community College District, Sacramento City College, Mohr Hall

 The new building incorporates passive solar features such as deep overhangs and vertical fins to help shield from low sun angles.
 A series of outdoor gathering spaces and landscape features better connect with the existing circulation of campus.
-The centrally located building entrance incorporates a feature donor wall and benches using wood reclaimed from trees on site.
+The centrally located building entrance incorporates a feature wall and seating areas.
 Just outside the geology lab is an outdoor learning space that incorporates a rock garden from the colleges’ vast specimen collection.

 Student gathering spaces are located on both floors, designed to allow students to casually interact with each other and faculty.
 Lab spaces are located on the east side allowing for access to the courtyard and outdoor spaces, including those utilized by allied health students for training.